ej-sanmartin/dad-bot/README.md

 ## Deployment Notes

 [Twilio](https://wwww.twilio.com/docs/labs/serverless-toolkit/deploying "Twilio Serverless Toolkit Deployment") has its own deployment procedures if you would like to deploy on their platform.
-I had chosen Heroku as I have been a longtime user of their services and deployment is straightforward.
+I chose Heroku as I have been a longtime user of their services and deployment is straightforward.

 Keep in mind that Heroku puts your application to sleep if it has not been accessed after 1 hour, which may cause some problems when running this application - mainly that Dad will sleep in and miss sending you a text.
 To fix this, I used [Heroku Kaffeine](http://kaffeine.herokuapp.com "Heroku Kaffeine") to give Dad Bot that extra boost to wake him up every hour.